muziejus/novel-maps-of-ny-2017/sections/assessment.md

 #### JavaScript Homework

-**15%** Every week, for the Wednesday class, the respective problem set for that week in *The JavaScripting English Major* will be due.
-The answers should be emailed to me before class on Wednesday, and you should bring your homework to class on Wednesday as well.
+**15%** Every week, for the Wednesday class, the respective problem set for that week in [*The JavaScripting English Major*](http://the-javascripting-english-major.moacir.com) will be due.
+The answers should be emailed to me before class on Wednesday, and you should bring your homework to class on Wednesday as well, where we will correct it as a group.

+*The JavaScripting English Major* is a course I am preparing, so your feedback is very useful.
+Most of the chapters dovetail with the chapters in *Eloquent JavaScript*, and if my description of a feature is insufficient, please look to the Haverbeke text for more information.
+Crockfor’s *JavaScript: The Good Parts* is more for reading on the side, if you find the programming aspects of the course especially interesting.

 #### Dérives